CMU-SAFARI/ApHMM-GPU/README.md

 ./aphmm-gpu -a assembly.fasta -r reads1.fasta -r reads2.fasta -m alignment1.bam -m alignment2.bam -t 30 -g 256 -o polished.fasta -c 650
 ```

 ## Example run

 We provide the input files in the `test/` directory and command we use to evaluate the GPU runtime.
 To test ApHMM-GPU using your GPUs, you may use the following test run.
 As ApHMM-GPU is implemented in Apollo, ApHMM-GPU provides the output related to both Apollo and execution time of the steps that ApHMM-GPU executes in a GPU.
-We use these exeuction times in the ApHMM paper.
+We use these execution times in the ApHMM paper.

+We evaluate ApHMM-GPU using NVIDIA Titan V and NVIDIA A100 GPUs.
+Our GPU machines include the Intel(R) Xeon(R) Gold 5118 CPU @ 2.30GHz processors, which is used to execute the CPU parts of the ApHMM-GPU implementation.
+Our GPU machine has 192GB of main memory.

+To execute ApHMM-GPU using the test dataset we provide, change to the `test/` directory and execute the `aphmm-gpu` as follows:
 ```bash
 cd test
 aphmm-gpu -a Ecoli.O157_assembly.contigs.fasta -r SRR5413248_subreads_1k.fasta -m Ecoli.O157_assembly.contigs_tig00000864_1k.bam -o polished.fasta -c 650 -g 256